-The upcoming El Gouna International will see the battle for points on the Men’s and Women’s PSA World Series Standings intensify when the tournament takes place between April 20 – 27 with a world-class week of action in store on the banks of Egypt’s Red Sea in Hurghada.
+The upcoming El Gouna International Squash Open will see the battle for points on the Men’s PSA Road to Dubai Standings draw to a close between April 7-14 with a world-class week of action in store on Egypt’s Red Sea in Hurghada.

-First beginning in 2010 in the Abu Tig Marina, the El Gouna International has since been dominated by Egyptians, with former World No.1 Karim Darwish kicking off a run that has seen the first five editions of the World Series tournament won by home talent.
+First beginning in 2010 in the Abu Tig Marina, the El Gouna International has since been dominated by Egyptians, with former World No.1 Karim Darwish kicking off a run that has seen all five editions of the World Series tournament won by home talent.

 Darwish picked up the inaugural title with a victory over the enigmatic three-time World Champion Ramy Ashour, but Ashour bounced back two years later to defeat former World No.1 James Willstrop, earning the first of his three titles to date.

-Ashour’s title-winning triumphs in 2014 and 2015 came over long-term rival Mohamed ElShorbagy, with the latter of those contests going down in the squash annals as one of the greatest matches of all time – and Ashour’s win was made all the more incredible given that the 29-year-old had spent five months out of action due to injury prior to the tournament.
+Ashour’s title-winning triumphs in 2014 and 2015 came over long-term rival Mohamed ElShorbagy, with the latter of those contests going down in the squash annals as one of the greatest matches of all time – and Ashour’s win was made all the more incredible given that the 29-year-old had spent five-months out of action due to injury.

-However, it was injury that prevented Ashour from adding a fourth title to his collection the following year as he was forced to retire from his first-round clash with then-World No.5 Marwan ElShorbagy.
+And it was injury that prevented Ashour from adding a fourth title to his collection during last year’s event as he was forced to retire from his first round clash with World No.5 Marwan ElShorbagy.

-Marwan’s older brother, Mohamed, then made it third time lucky as he finally got his hands on the title, coming back from two games down to edge France’s Gregory Gaultier in a controversial final encounter.
+Marwan’s older brother, Mohamed, made it third time lucky as he finally got his hands on the title, coming back from two games down to edge World No.1 Gregory Gaultier in a controversial final encounter [hyperlink to GG article].